 - What exactly is a V-CISO and how does it benefit your organization?

-While many vCISOs operate independently, partnering with a managed security services provider (MSSP) for their vCISO services will provide even more expertise and capability for your organization.
+Many vCISOs operate independently, but partnering with a managed security services provider (MSSP) for vCISO services will maximize expertise and capability across your organization.

 Calculating Your Cyberdefense ROI